Keyboard shortcuts

 Release

 This chapter covers releasing your plugin to npm using GitHub Actions.
-The template includes a complete release workflow that handles building, testing, and publishing automatically.
+The template includes a complete release workflow that automatically handles building, testing, and publishing.

 Prerequisites